tekbe/wallet-tools/README.md

 With the btc addresses you generated before you are able to receive funds into this cold (paper) wallet.

 To access the funds at a later time simply re-create the wallet from the mnemonic and select it in bitcoin-qt.
-If you don't see any balance after re-creating the wallet restart bitcoin-qt with the `-rescan` and `-reindex` option (this takes *a lot* of time).
+In order to see any balance after re-creating the wallet, bitcoin core needs to rescan the blockchain for transactions related to the wallet addresses.
+For that simply restart bitcoin-qt with the `-rescan` option and make sure the re-created wallet is loaded on startup (for example by using it as default `wallet.dat` in the bitcoin core data directory.)
-Also make sure the re-created wallet is loaded on startup: by using it as default `wallet.dat` in the bitcoin core data directory or by putting the wallet file in a subfolder and adding the option `-wallet=<subfolder>` when running bitcoin-qt.
+In case the rescan is skipped on startup you can enforce it by calling `bitcoin-cli -rpcuser=<user> -rpcpassword=<passwd> rescanblockchain`.
+Rescanning the blockchain can take an hour or so.

 ## Disclaimer